Stefouch/sebedius-yearzero-discord-bot/README.md

 `panic 4` – Rolls a D6 and adds 4 to the result, then returns the result from the *ALIEN* rpg's Panic table.

-`crit fbl slash` – Draws a random critical injury from the Slash amage table in Forbidden Lands.
+`crit fbl slash` – Draws a random critical injury from the Slash damage table in Forbidden Lands.

 `crita dmg 66` – Draws the #66 critical injury from the Damage table in the ALIEN rpg.
 You're dead.